mhstnsc/knowledge-base-articles/adventures/hiking.md

   - oven vegetables with olive oil (potatoes, carrots, peperoni) + feta
   - dry meat
   - nuts soaked (should be soaked to be easily digested and not lead to bloating)
-  - oats + cacao + seeds soaked in the morning in milk
+  - oats + cacao + seeds soaked in the morning/over night in milk
   - protein bars
   - boiled eggs (1 / day)
   - avocado
   - magnesium recovery pills (from Abtei)
+  - kircherbsen

 ## Stuff to take ##
   - garbage bags